wenbinlu/Roche_tidal_equilibrium/README.md

-# polytrope_equilibrium_tide
+# Roche_tidal_equilibrium
-The goal is to calculate the density profile of a polytropic star in equilibrium under quadrupolar tide.
-The current implementation assumes a non-spinning star (it is straightforward to implement rotation in the future).
+The goal is to calculate the density profile of a polytropic star in equilibrium under Newtonian tidal potential of a point-mass companion.
+The current implementation assumes a star in synchronous rotation and the coordinates are in the corotating frame.

 There are two major pieces of codes: a C-based Poisson solver (poisson3D) from [Derek Harrison's Github repository](https://github.com/derekharrison/poisson3D-flex.git) and an iterative density calculator (tidal_equilibrium.py).